ECE445L/ECE445L-F22-Lab2/README.md

 The `sw` folder should contain your application firmware and software written for the lab.
 The SW/inc folder contains firmware drivers written for you by Professor Valvano.
 Feel free to write your own (in fact, in some labs, you may be required to write your own).

-You can place any other source files in the `sw/` folder.
+You can place any other source files in the `sw` folder.
 TAs will look at the files you create and/or modify for software quality and for running your project.

 ### 0.3 Resources